MaryEllen asked, “How do you clean dog vomit from a sofa and/or rug?”

 - Wipe the area with a wet cloth or sponge to remove any residue and blot the area with paper towels.³

-- Spray the area with an enzyme digestant, such as Odormute⁴ or Simple Solution Stain and Odor Remover³.
-Be sure to use an enzyme digestant first, as using non-enzyme detergents or cleaners first could permanently set the odor.⁴ Follow the instructions on the bottle of your selected enzyme cleaner.
+- Spray the area with an enzyme digestant.
+These can be found on the pet aisle of most supermarkets.
+Two common ones that work well are Nature’s Miracle or Kids ‘N’ Pets.
+Be sure to use an enzyme digestant first, as using non-enzyme cleaner first could permanently set the odor.⁴ Follow the instructions on the bottle of your selected enzyme cleaner.

 - Soak the area with the enzyme cleaner and allow the cleaner to air dry.³

-- If a colored stain remains, it is likely caused by the food dyes found in many pet foods.
-Follow up with an enzyme digester that also contains pet stain remover, such as Nilotex or an oxygen cleaner, such as Simple Solution Oxy Solution Pet Stain and Odor Destroyer.³
+- If a colored stain remains, it is likely caused by the food dyes found in many foods.
+Follow up with an enzyme digester that also contains an oxygen cleaner, such as Simple Solution Oxy Solution Pet Stain and Odor Destroyer.³

 - If any odor remains, follow the steps in the article How to Remove Vomit Smell from Microfiber Upholstery.